untoldengine/UntoldEngine/docs/API/UsingGeometryStreamingSystem.md

 }
 ```

+The engine automatically routes assets to the out-of-core path when they exceed the size threshold (default 50 MB) or object-count threshold (default 50 objects).
+Use `streamingPolicy: .outOfCore` to force the path regardless of file size.

 ### Important Notes

 1. **Load mesh first**: Always call `setEntityMeshAsync()` before enabling streaming
-2. **Use completion callback**: Enable streaming inside the completion callback to ensure the mesh is loaded
+2. **Use the completion Bool**: `true` = out-of-core stubs registered; `false` = immediate path (already GPU-resident)
+3. **Enable the system and call `enableStreaming`**: Both are required for out-of-core assets. `GeometryStreamingSystem.shared.enabled = true` starts the upload loop; `enableStreaming(entityId: root, ...)` propagates real streaming radii to all child stubs so distance-based load/unload works correctly
-3. **Async loading**: The `setEntityMeshAsync()` function loads the mesh asynchronously, preventing frame drops
+4. **Async loading**: The `setEntityMeshAsync()` function loads the mesh asynchronously, preventing frame drops

 ## Parameters Explained